sebalaini/laravel_docker-compose/README.md

 ## start
 With all of your services defined in your docker-compose file, you just need to issue a single command to start all of the containers, create the volumes, and set up and connect the networks:

-`$ docker-compose up -d`
+`$ docker-compose up`

 When you run docker-compose up for the first time, it will download all of the necessary Docker images, which might take a while.
 Once the images are downloaded and stored in your local machine, Compose will create your containers.
-The `-d` flag daemonizes the process, running your containers in the background.
+You can run the process with the `-d` flag that daemonizes the process, running your containers in the background but you will not be able to see the Nuxt errors/messages if you do so.

-Once the process is complete, use the following command to list all of the running containers:
+Once the process is complete, you can use the `$ docker ps` to list all of the running containers:

-`$ docker ps`

-You will see the following output with details about your app, webserver, and db containers:

 ```
 Output
 CONTAINER ID        NAMES               IMAGE                             STATUS              PORTS
 c31b7b3251e0        db                  mysql:5.7.22                      Up 2 seconds        0.0.0.0:3306->3306/tcp
-ed5a69704580        app                 digitalocean.com/php              Up 2 seconds        9000/tcp
 5ce4ee31d7c0        webserver           nginx:alpine                      Up 2 seconds        0.0.0.0:80->80/tcp, 0.0.0.0:443->443/tcp
+...
 ```

-The CONTAINER ID in this output is a unique identifier for each container, while NAMES lists the service name associated with each.
-You can use both of these identifiers to access the containers.
-IMAGE defines the image name for each container, while STATUS provides information about the container’s state: whether it’s running, restarting, or stopped.

-We’ll now use docker-compose exec to set the application key for the Laravel application.
-The docker-compose exec command allows you to run specific commands in containers.
+We’ll now use `docker-compose exec` to set the application key for the Laravel application.
+The `docker-compose exec` command allows you to run specific commands in containers.

 The following command will generate a key and copy it to your .env file, ensuring that your user sessions and encrypted data remain secure:

-`$ docker-compose exec app php artisan key:generate`
+`$ docker-compose exec api php artisan key:generate`

 You now have the environment settings required to run your application.
 To cache these settings into a file, which will boost your application’s load speed, run: